MicrosoftDocs/azure-devops-docs/docs/user-guide/work-team-explorer.md

 The **Reports** page opens the [Reporting Services report site](/previous-versions/azure/devops/report/sql-reports/reporting-services-reports).
 This page appears only when your project is configured with SQL Server Analysis Services and Reporting Services.
 Also, the option to **Create Report in Microsoft Excel** appears only when reporting is configured for the project.

-If your project is missing one or more pages, you might be able to [add functionality to your on premises TFS deployment](/azure/devops/server/admin/admin-quick-ref).
+If your project is missing one or more pages, try to [add functionality to your on-premises TFS deployment](/azure/devops/server/admin/admin-quick-ref).

 ::: moniker-end